maxdan94/NeighSim/README.md

 ## Info:

-These C programs computes some neighborhood-based similarities between each pair of nodes in a very large sparse graph.
+These C programs compute some neighborhood-based similarities between each pair of nodes in a very large sparse graph.

 The cosine similarity between nodes $u$ and $v$ is defined as
 $$\frac{|\Delta(u) \cap \Delta(v)|}{\sqrt{|\Delta(u)|\cdot |\Delta(v)|}},$$